TheBeachMaster/golang-ent/README.md

   ---/*.go
 |-internal # Actual app logic
 |-server/*.go # Bootstrapping the server
-|-utils/*.go # Functions that are shared within the app
 |-/.main.go # Application entry point
 |-/.Makefile # Small scripts to help you build the app
 ```